ASGRC Student Government

 - Funds in the 522 accounts are to be used only for Campus Life and Activities at Green River College.

-- Those in charge of an activity may determine how budgeted monies are to be spent so long as the expenditure is not in violation of college policies or applicable state and federal laws.
+- Those in charge of an activity may determine how budgeted monies are to be spent so long as the expenditure is not in violation of college procedures or applicable state and federal laws.

 - Prizes can be awarded for service or contests using 522 funds with the following criteria: